top of page

 pubmed.png

-Quality of Virtual versus In-Person Outpatient Palliative Care: Disparities by Language and Race
+Quality of Virtual vs. In-Person Outpatient Palliative Care: Disparities by Language and Race

 Feasibility and Acceptability of Collecting Passive Smartphone Data for Potential Use in Digital Phenotyping Among Family Caregivers and Patients With Advanced Cancer